djleven/my-movie-database/readme.txt

 3. select from a predetermined set of width combinations for multiple column arrangements as seen on sections like cast and crew.
 4. which sections to display/hide
 5. the header and body colors for the available templates
+6. the CSS transition to use when switching sections

 For the Movie posts only (in the advanced configuration option tab) :